Use Browser Node

 A dropdown labeled Location lets you choose how the browser should connect:

-• Country-specific proxy - pick a country to use the Bright Data ISP proxy for that location
+- Country-specific proxy - pick a country to use a proxy for that location

-When a country is selected, the node stores proxyMode: "brightdata_isp" and proxyCountry with the selected country code.
+When a country is selected, the node stores proxyMode: "country_proxy" and proxyCountry with the selected country code.

 Watch